 We expect applicants to pursue a reasonably challenging curriculum, choosing courses from among the most demanding courses available at your school.
 We ask you to exercise good judgment and to consult with your counselor, teachers and parents as you construct a curriculum that is right for you.
 Our hope is that your curriculum will inspire you to develop your intellectual passions, not suffer from unnecessary stress.
 The students who thrive at Stanford are those who are genuinely excited about learning, not necessarily those who take every single AP or IB, Honors or Accelerated class just because it has that designation.

 Our admission process allows—and indeed encourages—the flexibility of a high school to design the most appropriate curricular offerings and opportunities for its students.
 What a course is named or whether it concludes with a standardized test is considerably less important to us than the energy a student contributes to the learning process and the curiosity with which he or she investigates questions and pursues ideas.
-Sometimes this challenging high school course load will include Advanced Placement, International Baccalaureate or A-Level classes; other high schools choose to offer equally demanding courses that neither carry the AP designation nor lead to an AP exam.
+Sometimes this challenging high school course load will include Advanced Placement, International Baccalaureate or A-Level classes; other high schools choose to offer equally demanding courses that neither carry a particular designation nor lead to an exam.

-We want to be clear that this is not a case of "whoever has the most APs wins."
-Instead, we look for thoughtful, eager and highly engaged students who will make a difference at Stanford and in the world beyond.
+We look for thoughtful, eager and highly engaged students who will make a difference at Stanford and in the world beyond.
 We expect that these students have taken high school course loads of reasonable and appropriate challenge in the context of their schools.
 We do not have a preference for any particular curriculum.